By José Alberto Hermosillo

 Madeline Girard, splendidly executed by Martine Chevallier (“Farewell, My Queen,” “Tell No One,” “Blame it on Fidel”), is phenomenal.
 Her interpretation is stoic and breathtaking.
 Both actresses compliment each other flawlessly.

 Composed by Michele Menini, the soundtrack is astounding and subtle.
-The music reinforces the actor’s gestures, dialogs and intentions organically.
+The music reinforces the actor’s gestures, dialogs, and intentions organically.
 In the most dramatic parts, the instrumental composition is faintly audible.
-Still enhances the emotions purely, contrasting with the dazzling Italian main melody “Chariot” performed by Betty Curtis, which appears in the impassioned opening and ties up at the sudden and thrilling resolution.
+Still enhances the emotions purely, contrasting with the dazzling Italian main melody “Chariot,” performed by Betty Curtis, which appears in the impassioned opening and ties up at the sudden and thrilling resolution.

 “Two of Us” is a fascinating drama co-produced by France, Luxembourg, and Belgium.
 It was selected as the French entry for Best International Feature Film at the 93rd Academy Awards.
-Filippo Meneghetti mentioned that representing France at the Oscars is an honor, mostly because his movie is a work of love and collaboration.
+Filippo Meneghetti mentioned that representing France at the Oscars is an honor because his movie is a work of love and collaboration.

 The trailer can create some kind of prejudice.
-The spectator doesn't need to be “open-minded” nor “narrow-minded” to appreciate this unprecedented and emblematic project.
+The spectator doesn’t need to be “open-minded” or “narrow-minded” to appreciate this unprecedented and emblematic project.
 The film is about love, resilience, and compassion between two remarkable human beings.
 “Two of Us” is miraculous!

 To witness “Two of Us” was a delightful experience.
-The film has plenty of symbolism joined by great music, talented actors, bold director, terrific production value, and splendid scenery - the ingredients to make this motion picture one of the best movies of 2020.
+The film has plenty of symbolism joined by great music, talented actors, a bold director, terrific production value, and splendid scenery - the ingredients to make this motion picture one of the best movies of 2020.